This Google Search Console for beginners guide will teach you what you need to know about getting started with GSC.

 The Coverage section of Google Search Console will give you an overview of how many pages have been indexed successfully with Google indexing, as well as any errors that have come up while crawling your site.

 We’ve all experienced them – 404 pages, faulty redirects, and every so often the endless loop of pages trying to send us to other pages and so on.
 Not only can such things diminish a website’s user experience, but they’re also detrimental to your SEO score.
 You can click any errors that may appear for a more detailed description.

 A sitemap is an XML document that details all of the pages that are included on your website.
-It’s not necessary to have one to show up in search results but we recommend both having one and submitting it through Google Search Console to help Google along.
+It’s not necessary to have one to show up in search results but I recommend both having one and submitting it through Google Search Console to help Google along.
 It can be especially helpful for new sites.

 Tools like Yoast SEO can automatically create this file for you.